+The Company is an exploration stage company and anticipates incurring significant additional expenditures prior to production at all its properties.
 The Company was incorporated under the laws of the Province of British Columbia, Canada in 2006.
-The Company currently trades on the Toronto Stock Exchange under the symbol "SCY".
+The Company currently trades on the Toronto Stock Exchange under the symbol "SCY."